okolo/ml_cr_aniso/README.md

     python calc_min_fractions.py data/jf/sources/src_sample_CenA_D3.5_Emin56_N10000_R1_Nside32_shift2.0.txt.xz --log_sample --Neecr 300 --n_samples 10000 --Nside 32 --model CenA_FornaxA_M82_M87_NGC253_N300_Bjf_Ns32-1_F32_v0.h5

-In case several _src_sample_ files are given, maps are generated using each of them in roughly equal ammounts (only one random map is used for each sample generation)
+In case several _src_sample_ files are given, maps are generated using each of them in roughly equal amounts (only one random map is used for each sample generation)

 With flag _--fractions_ several maps in given proportions can be used for each sample generation, e.g.: